JetBrains/projector-server/projector-plugin/README.md

 ## Usage

 New widget `Projector` will appear in the toolbar.
-If toolbar widget can't be installed menu `Projector` will appear next to the `Help` menu.

 ### Notifications
 To attract user's attention to something, the plugin can display a notification.
 A notification can be easily closed by pressing the "Got It" button.